truecaller/flutter-sdk/README.md

 By default, `initializeSDK()` has default argument values set as above, so if you don't pass any explicit values to it, it will initialize the SDK with these scope options.

+##### Note
-##### Note: For list of supported locales and details on different kind of customization refer [here](https://docs.truecaller.com/truecaller-sdk/android/integrating-with-your-app/customisation-1)
+For list of supported locales and details on different kinds of customizations, refer [here](https://docs.truecaller.com/truecaller-sdk/android/integrating-with-your-app/customisation-1)